Mr Gay Wales

 Heats are held at gay venues around the country with the winner of each heat representing that venue or city in the final.

-As well as gaining the title Mr. Gay Wales - Mr. Hoyw Cymru, the winner also has the opportunity of representing Wales in the Mr. Gay Europe Contest.
-In August 2006, Christopher Jones represented Wales in the European competition in Amsterdam, Netherlands.

-From 2007, the winner will also compete at international level in the Mr Gay International Contest in Hollywood, United States.
+As well as gaining the title Mr Gay Wales, the winner also has the opportunity of representing Wales in the Mr Gay Europe contest.
+From 2007, the winner also competed at international level in the Mr Gay International Contest in Hollywood, United States.

-Mr. Gay Wales - Mr. Hoyw Cymru Contest 2006 was held on 2 September in Cardiff, Wales.
-The winner was Christopher Jones, born on 30 May 1988 in Swansea.
-He is currently pursuing a career in law.